Serj Tankian: Down With The System and new solo projects (2023–present)

 In October 2023, Tankian announced that he would release his first memoir, Down With the System, on May 14, 2024, via Hachette Books; the artist wrote on X, "I had a blast working on this accidentally hatched philosophical memoir, as it's given me the unique opportunity to deep dive into my family history, my own motivations from a young age and lessons I didn't know I had learned".

 In April 2024, during an interview with Metal Hammer in promotion of Down With the System, Tankian announced that he would release a new solo EP, titled Foundations, in September of the same year; he also revealed that he had originally written one of the songs included in the project for System of a Down, while two other tracks had been recorded during the studio sessions for his 2007 solo album Elect the Dead.
 The first single from the EP, "A.F.
 Day", was released on May 17 of the same year.

+In September 2026, Tankian appeared on the Falling in Reverse song "Joseph" along with Corey Taylor of Slipknot.

 Influences

 Mike Patton (pictured) was a major influence on Tankian.

 Tankian grew up listening to traditional Armenian music in his exiled community in Lebanon and sang it with his father Khatchadour Tankian.
 He discovered pop music only once his family moved to Los Angeles in the 1970s via the Bee Gees' soundtrack to Saturday Night Fever, that led him to delve into it.
 In his 20s, he bought every record by the Beatles, whom he has called the most "universal" artists he is aware of.
 Tankian said that the first hard rock album that left an impact on him was 1992's Angel Dust by Faith No More.
 When System of a Down toured with Faith No More singer Mike Patton, who at the time fronted his other band Mr. Bungle on the 2000 SnoCore Tour, Tankian said that both vocalists "had some of the most interesting conversations" of his life.
 Besides the experimental vocals of Patton, Tankian is greatly influenced by Frank Zappa, especially by his albums Sheik Yerbouti and Joe's Garage.

 Tankian holds in high regard the soundtrack of The Good, the Bad and the Ugly by Ennio Morricone, and the albums Decoy by Miles Davis and …And Justice for All by Metallica.
 He also much admires the reinvention that the British band Radiohead went through in their 2000 record Kid A, saying that it serves as an example to other artists.

+In his lyrics, he explores themes such as anti-fascism, politics, ancient history, war, religion, good and evil.